cvanelteren/PlexSim/docs/source/index.rst

 Welcome to Plexsim's documentation!
 ===================================

 Please note that the documentation is a work in progress and is as of yet not complete.
-Contributions are welcome ;-)!
+Contributions are welcome |:wink:|!

 .. image:: ../figures/new_banner.gif